idaholab/virtual_test_bed/doc/content/lfr/cardinal_7pincell/Cardinal_7pin_LFR_demo.md

 ### Doppler and Coolant Density Reactivity Feedbacks style=font-size:125%

 For the Doppler feedback, 9-group cross sections of each material are tabulated at two to three temperatures and linearly interpolated at the target temperature of each spatial quadrature point in an element.
-The detailed cross section generation procedure can be found in the [Virtual Test Bed model](https://mooseframework.inl.gov/virtual_test_bed/lfr/heterogeneous_single_assembly_3D/Griffin_standalone_LFR.html).
+The detailed cross section generation procedure can be found in the [LFR Single Assembly Model](https://mooseframework.inl.gov/virtual_test_bed/lfr/heterogeneous_single_assembly_3D/Griffin_standalone_LFR.html).
 For the coolant density feedback, the +AuxVariable+ for the temperature dependent fluid density in [setup] is evaluated using the +ParsedAux AuxKernel+ that uses the coupled variable for the coolant temperature in its expression.
 This fluid density +AuxVariable+ is coupled to
 +MultigroupTransportMaterial+ of Griffin for adjusting atomic density of the coolant material at each quadrature point in an element.